Kong/docs.konghq.com/app/konnect/getting-started/spec/implement.md

 ## Prerequisites

-If you're following the {{site.konnect_short_name}} API spec guide, make sure you have [published the Service to the Dev Portal](/konnect/getting-started/spec/service/).
+If you're following the {{site.konnect_short_name}} API spec guide, make sure you have [imported API docs into Konnect](/konnect/getting-started/spec/service/).

 ## Implement a Service Version